Saving lives together

 What happened in public comment?
 See what the community had to say.
 View comments

-We work with the transplant community to develop policy and matching criteria.
-After the OPTN Board of Directors approves new policies, UNOS programs the changes into our computer matching system.
+Organ matching policies are developed by volunteer committees of donation and transplant professionals, recipients, donor families and other members of the community, and approved by the OPTN Board of Directors.
+These policies are then programmed into the UNOS computerized matching system.
 Only medical and logistical factors are used in organ matching.
 Personal or social characteristics such as celebrity status, income or insurance coverage play no role in transplant priority.

 How does UNOS save lives?